Gambia Flag Home Page National Emblem

 Futsal:

-In June 2008 over 20 Gambian football coaches underwent a training course on Futsal by Six British instructors.
+In June 2008 over 20 Gambian coaches underwent a training course on Futsal by Six British instructors.
 It is essentially an indoor five-a-side soccer game with small goal posts and a small ball.
-The game, which is endorsed by UEFA and Fifa, is derived from the Spanish words for 'football - Fútbol and 'hall' – Sala and was coined by the United States Futsal Federation.
+The game, which is endorsed by UEFA and FIFA, is derived from the Spanish words for 'football - Fútbol and 'hall' – Sala and was coined by the United States Futsal Federation.

-Gambia Football Association:
+Gambia Football Federation:

 In August 2007 they were handed over the keys to their new administrative buildings as part of the Goal Bureau project called the Football House to which FIFA contributed $400,000 of the cost while $50,000 was contributed by the GFA.

-Home | Disclaimer & Legal Notices Contact
+Home | Mobile Page | Disclaimer & Legal Notices | Privacy Policy

-© Copyright 2008 Access Gambia All Rights Reserved.
+Copyright © 2009 Access Gambia.
+All Rights Reserved.